braksator/JCrush/README.md

 - `let` (Boolean, default: `false`):
   - If `true`, **JCrush** will use the `let` keyword for variable declarations.
   - If `false`, it will create global variables without preceeding with any keyword, for shorter output.

+Additionally, you can alter compression behavior:

+- `maxRes` (Number, default: 50): Max results per iteration.
+This isn't very useful and you should just leave it as is.
+- `minLen` (Number, default: Dynamically computed): The minimum length of substrings to consider, would typically compute to at least 5 or 6.
+Don't recommend you change this unless setting it much higher.
+- `maxLen` (Number, default: 40): The maximum length of substrings to consider.
+Setting this higher will slow things down.
+- `minOcc` (Number, default: 2): The minimum number of occurrences a substring must have to be included.
+2 is good, maybe 3.
+Doesn't speed up processing to change it so you may as well keep it.
+- `omit` (Array, default: `[]`): An array of substrings to omit from deduplication.
+Can be used to ignore accepted long/frequent words.
+- `clean` (Boolean, default: `false`): If `true`, Splits input on symbol chars.
+Keep it `false` to dedupe all code, set it to `true` to focus only on words.
+- `words` (Boolean, default: `false`): If `true`, matches whole words which speeds up processing.
+When `false` finds more compression opportunities but performs very poorly.
+- `trim` (Boolean, default: `false`): If `true`, won't dedupe white space.
+When `false` finds more compression opportunities.
+- `break` (Array, default: `[]`): An array of substrings by which to split input.
+Can be used to concatenate an array of texts with a special char.
+- `penalty` (Number, default: Dynamically computed): Per-occurence score penalty, would typically compute to at least 5 or 6.
+Don't recommend you change this unless setting it higher in accordance with a custom minLen.

 ---